dmak78/usa-facts-api/Govt_Finance_Spending_JSON_Data_proposal.md

 The data table object has basic info about its display name and type and includes a list of column objects, row objects, and a list of total row objects.
 Omitting a name string will make it so there is no header above the table (e.g. 'the Grants Paid' table in the designs).

-## COLUMN OBJECT
-The columns array of objects represents the horizontal columns of the data and uses the 'data_id' to point to the data point key in the data within the rows and total_rows array objects.
-The 'name' field is the visual display name to appear in the table header.
-I debated whether or not to include the columns array within the top level JSON object, so as not to have to repeat it for every table object, but including it in the table object will allow for more finer control ultimately should all the table on the page need to not share the same columns.

 ## ROW OBJECT
 The row object is where the magic happens, at least as far as the expandable tables are concerned.
 Each of the